 On the day of your ceremony, you and up to four (4) guests over 12, including one or two witness(s) (18+) with ID, (and a limited number of children under 12) can enter.
 You need to arrive 15-30 mins before your scheduled ceremony time, more on Friday afternoons.
 After a security screening and check in with IDs, you will be given a number.
 After you both and your witness(s) sign the license and pay the fee, you will be asked to wait again.
 You will then be called by name into one of the two ceremony rooms.

-AKA Marriage bureau Wedding
+AKA NYC Marriage bureau Wedding CEREMONY at the City Clerk's

-NYC City Hall
+Ceremony at NYC City Hall

 If you love street art or the off beat, grungier side of NYC, this area is for you.
 Always different, but always offering lots of eye candy.